-During the 2021 season, Gambusia affinis (Mosquito Fish) supply was increased due to Three Rivers Mosquito & Vector Control breeding their own stock for distribution.
+During the 2022 season, Gambusia affinis (Mosquito Fish) supply was increased due to Three Rivers Mosquito & Vector Control breeding their own stock for distribution.
 These fish are natural predators of mosquito larvae and have been known to consume their own weight in larvae in a single day.
 One of TRMVC's long term goals is to create a breeding reserve of Gambusia affinis for continuous and long-term availability for Districts and residents.
-In 2021, TRMVC staff stocked five (5) ponds with Gambusia affinis.
+Mosquito fish were not requested nor needed in the District in 2022.